WSU-kduncan/f23cicd-jbyrum55/README-CI.md

 - To create a Public Repo you first have to create a DockerHub, then log in, then go to the Repositories tab and click the Create Repo button.
 Next, you will have to fill out some information such as a name, public or private, and a description.

 ## Authenticate with DockerHub via CLI
-- After you create a repository, you can use the 'docker login' command.
+- After you create a repository, you can use the `docker login` command.
 - Then you will be prompted for a username and password.
 For your password, you can use a token or your password.
 I used my Docker account username and password.
-May look something like 'docker login -u jasonl5550 -p Mypass'.
+May look something like `docker login -u jasonl5550 -p Mypass`.

 ## Push Container Image to DockerHub
-- You first have to build the image using a command like this 'docker build -t jasonl5550/ceg3120-byrum:tag .'.
+- You first have to build the image using a command like this `docker build -t jasonl5550/ceg3120-byrum:tag .`.
-- Next, you can tag your image with a command like this 'docker tag jasonl5550/ceg3120-byrum:tag jasonl5550/ceg3120:tag'
+- Next, you can tag your image with a command like this `docker tag jasonl5550/ceg3120-byrum:tag jasonl5550/ceg3120:tag`
-- Then you need to push your image 'docker push jasonl5550/ceg3120-byrum:tag'.
+- Then you need to push your image `docker push jasonl5550/ceg3120-byrum:tag`.

 ## GitHub Secrets